The HyperTexts

 Some cause happiness wherever they go; others whenever they go.—Oscar Wilde

-Men always want to be a woman's first love; women like to be a man's last romance.—Oscar Wilde
+Men always want to be a woman's first love; women want to be a man's last romance.—Oscar Wilde

 If you don't read the newspaper, you are uninformed; if you do, you are misinformed.—Mark Twain